 The 2019 Concordia Annual Summit is scheduled to take place in New York City on September 23 & 24.

-Founded in 2011 by Matthew A. Shift and Nicholas M. Logothetis, a member of the Greek diaspora, the annual event brings together leaders and change-makers to address the world’s most pressing social, environmental and economic issues.
+Founded in 2011 by Matthew A. Swift and Nicholas M. Logothetis, a member of the Greek diaspora, the annual event brings together leaders and change-makers to address the world’s most pressing social, environmental and economic issues.

 Logothetis, who is also the Chairman of Concordia, told the Greek Reporter that “This year we are expecting about 3,000-4,000 people, and our annual summit is more of a global affairs event.
 It’s a very broad based event with a number of different focuses,” he added.